-The curriculum can be apadated to ensure all pupils are able to access it, for example, by grouping, 1:1 work, adapting teaching styles to support kinaesthetic learners or dyslexic learners, adaptation of the content of the lesson to support children in need of chunking of learning, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud.
-Additionally it may be necessary to adapt our resources and staffing to meet changing needs or use recommended aids, such as laptops, coloured overlays, visual timetables, larger fonts as advised by outside agencies.
+The curriculum can be adapted to ensure all pupils are able to access it, for example, by grouping, 1:1 work, adapting teaching styles to support kinaesthetic learners or dyslexic learners, adaptation of the content of the lesson to support children in need of chunking of learning, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud.
+Additionally, it may be necessary to adapt our resources and staffing to meet changing needs or use recommended aids, such as laptops, coloured overlays, visual timetables, larger fonts as advised by outside agencies.

-We will also provide the following interventions: Read Write Inc Fresh Start 1:1 coaching - Virtual Classroom Number Sense Strong Starts Emotional Literacy Support (ELSA) Gross and Fine motor skills Social Stories
+We will also provide the following interventions:

-The school aims to include all SEND students in all the activities of the school as far as it is appropriate.
+Read Write Inc Fresh Start 1:1 coaching - Virtual Classroom Number Sense Sensory Circuits Emotional Literacy Support (ELSA) Gross and Fine motor skills Social Stories Compass Bloom Children, Family and Well-Being Service - Inside Out The school aims to include all SEND students in all the activities of the school as far as it is appropriate.
 All pupils are encouraged to go on our residential trips and participate in sports days, visits and school activities.
 The welfare of the child is at the heart of decisions and discussions with parents and children are essential in ensuring that the needs of the individual are met.